 - Mendocino County doesn’t require a permit, but our Fire Marshal does inspect for safety.
 We have never failed an inspection.

 - Will the outdoor electric setup accommodate the caterer’s refrigeration and stoves?
 Will there be enough space for my caterer to prep the food?

 - Hint: we have two kitchen facilities for your caterer’s ease of access.
-No extra costs from your caterers end because of our lack of facilities.
+No extra costs.

 - Will there be other events taking place or strangers walking around during my wedding (Think hotels, wineries, tasting rooms, equestrian facilities, golf courses, fairgrounds, etc.)